christianalfoni/docs/pages/docs/guides/redirect.md

 Now, all the `www` traffic will be forwarded to your naked domain (in this case `mycompany.com`).

-> You only need to deploy this app once.
+> You only need to deploy this redirect application from Now once

 ## 2. Redirect Inside Your App